eic/tutorial-analysis/_episodes/03-analysis.md

 ...
 ```

+The branches and their members can be viewed by opening a file with TBrowser (`new TBrowser()`) from within ROOT.
 Once you have defined the `TTreeReaderArray` objects for the data-members you want to look at, you can loop over the events and the members within that event:

 ```c++
 while(tree_reader.Next()) { // Loop over events